nguyenkvvn/SWMP-9/README.md

 - **SWMP-9S M2.0** - Compact length grip, with standard length slide.
 (Matches factory 2.0 M&P 9 offering.)
 - **MMMMandP** - Standard length grip, with standard legnth slide.
 Has a gas pedal, enhanced ergonomics, and some aesthetic changes.
 If you have a M&P _9L_ kit, you can use any frame with the standard length slide.
 (Not compatible with the Girsan M28 SA)
+- **M28SA** - Standard length grip.
+Compatible only with the Girsan M28 SA parts kit

 ## Instructions
 - Print with 100% infill, and four walls.